ayzo279/crimsonconnect/README.md

       pip install cs50

-While in the virtual environment and with dependencies installed, ensure you are in the project directory.
+While in the virtual environment and with dependencies installed, ensure you are in the `crimsonconnect` directory.
 Run 'flask run' in the terminal.
 Clicking the subsequenturl will then direct you to a local version of Crimson Connect.

 # Using the App